amit-bansil/SwiftSetProduct/README.md

 SwiftSetProduct
 ===============

-Generic Set Product implemented in Swift
+Generic set product implemented in Swift

+Limitations:

+- Only can multiply 2 or 3 sets
+- No set exponenent
+- Tuple's must be manually wrapped in CollectionFromTuple()
+- Won't work with sets containing nil